torito1984/trident-doyle/README.md

 - runTopology.sh to run the first example.
 - run-topology-drpc.sh to run the DRPC example.

+Once the DRPC topoogy is running, you can query at any time using run-client.sh

 The code has been tested with Kafka 0.9.0.4 included in Hortonworks HDP 2.4.0.
 It supposes that Kafka is available in localhost:6667 and Zookeeper in localhost:2181.
 These locations can be configured in the scripts.